-A maker space is best described as a social club whose members are interested in making, fabricating, and manufacturing one-of-a-kind items.
+A maker space is best described as a drop-in location and sometimes a social club whose members are interested in making, fabricating, and manufacturing one-of-a-kind items.
 The idea is emerging most strongly in schools, public libraries, and youth services.
 Ever community-minded on this site, we write about them because of the potential to engage young people in something productive and fascinating, while building their skill set for digital and technological innovation so they can generate jobs in your community.

 A maker space has a physical location, is open during specified hours to its members or constituency, and usually runs on the basis of membership or a similar way of vetting who can use the equipment and who will support the space financially.

 The overall concept is rather simple.
-It seems to be a cross between a recreational and possibly educational way to engage youth in productive pastimes and the shared facilities idea, such as a business incubator.
+It seems to be a cross between a recreational and possibly educational way to engage youth and adults who like to tinker in productive pastimes and the shared facilities idea, such as a business incubator.
 However, we think the importance of the makerspace, sometimes written as one word also, ultimately lies in its potential for local economic development.